In sports and in life, CONNECTION is as important as everything else put together.

 A Journey Through Connection and technology

-In the early 1990s, I served as a business analyst for a company that employed the revolutionary online collaboration tool, Lotus Notes.
-My role involved identifying the various ways in which individuals connect and assessing which of these connections could be facilitated online.
-I classified these forms of connection into two categories: measurable and immeasurable.
+I classified the forms of connection into two categories: measurable and immeasurable.
 The measurable connections were moved online, with the intention of freeing up more face-to-face time for those connections that could not be quantified.

 The ability to connect to create something bigger than the sum of the parts is a crucial life skill of the 21st century